One of the things that confuses people the most when talking about .NET is understanding the different types of .NET that exist.

 .NET Core and Standard

-This is where Microsoft aims to enhance .NET to make it cross-platform.
-Basically, the idea was that there are “many things” that are done the same across all platforms.
+This is where Microsoft aimed to enhance .NET to make it cross-platform.
+Basically, the idea was that there are “many things” that are done the same way across all platforms.

-For example, a library that performs mathematical functions will run the same across all platforms.
-So all those libraries can be “taken out” to a common area, which we call .NET Standard.
+For example, a library that performs mathematical functions will run the same on all platforms.
+So all those libraries can be “extracted” to a common area, which we call .NET Standard.

-Things that depend on the Operating System (for example, how to manage files) are what finish the implementation.
+Things that depend on the operating system (for example, how to manage files) are what finalize the implementation.
 And these are referred to as “Core”.

 .NET Core